-- 75.(1) A councillor who votes for a resolution authorizing an amount to be expended, invested or used contrary to this Law or the First Nation's local revenue law is personally liable to the First Nation for that amount. - (2) Subsection (1) does not apply if the councillor relied on information provided by an officer or employee of the First Nation and the officer or employee was guilty of dishonesty, gross negligence or malicious or willful misconduct when providing the information.
+75.(1) A councillor who votes for a resolution authorizing an amount to be expended, invested or used contrary to this Law or the Squiala First Nation's local revenue law is personally liable to the Squiala First Nation for that amount.

+(2) Subsection (1) does not apply if the councillor relied on information provided by an officer or employee of the Squiala First Nation and the officer or employee was guilty of dishonesty, gross negligence or malicious or willful misconduct when providing the information.

-- (3) An amount owed to the First Nation under subsection (1) may be recovered for the First Nation by the First Nation, a member of the First Nation or a person who holds a security under a borrowing made by the First Nation. - (4) It is a good defence to any action brought against an officer or employee of the First Nation for unauthorized expenditure, investment or use of the First Nation's financial assets if it is proved that the officer or employee gave a written and signed warning to the Council that in his or her opinion, the expenditure, investment or use would be unlawful.
+(3) An amount owed to the Squiala First Nation under subsection (1) may be recovered for the Squiala First Nation by the Squiala First Nation, a Squiala First Nation member or a person who holds a security under a borrowing made by the Squiala First Nation.

+(4) It is a good defence to any action brought against an officer or employee of the Squiala First Nation for unauthorized expenditure, investment or use of the Squiala First Nation's financial assets if it is proved that the officer or employee gave a written and signed warning to the Council that in his or her opinion, the expenditure, investment or use would be unlawful.